harshinioruganti/PhotoScavengerHunt/README.md

 Submitted by: Harshini Oruganti

-PhotoScavengerHunt is an iOS application that is a scavenger hunt app.
+PhotoScavengerHunt is an iOS mobile application that is a scavenger hunt app.
 This app has a list which requires the user to attach photos based on the task.
 After attaching the photo to a task, the app shows the user where that photo was taken in a map.

 Time spent: 10 hours spent in total